LunaSquee/pycurse-minecraft/README.md

 # Download CurseForge Minecraft Mod Packs on Linux

-***DO NOT EXPECT THIS TO WORK RELIABLY!***

-You'll need to have [Node.js](https://nodejs.org/en/) installed for this.
+**Requires Python 3.**

-All you have to do is `node install_pack.js https://minecraft.curseforge.com/projects/MODPACK_NAME_HERE` and follow the instructions!
+All you have to do is `python install_pack.py https://minecraft.curseforge.com/projects/MODPACK_NAME_HERE` and follow the instructions!

-You'll also need to have `unzip` installed on your system. (to avoid npm dependencies for this script)
+## Installing Twitch Client files
+You can also pass one of those `ccip` files to this script!
+These files can be obtained when pressing the 'Install' button on [CurseForge](https://www.curseforge.com/minecraft/modpacks)

+Example: `python install_pack.py pokemon-adventure-v-1-2-1.ccip`